 Session or temporary cookies: these cookies expire when you close your browser or when the session times out

 Persistent or permanent cookies: these are usually stored on your hard disk and survive across multiple sessions but have a longer expiration date

 When you visit our website, the pages that you see, together with a cookie are downloaded to your device.
 This is a common practice on websites, because it allows website publishers to find out (amongst other things) whether the website has been visited before.

 The main cookies we use on our website are classed as 'Strictly Necessary Cookies'.
-These cookies make our website function correctly.
-These cookies do not need consent.>
+These cookies make our website function correctly, such as tracking logins etc. These cookies do not need consent.

 The website does use Google Analytics to store information about how well the website is performing.
 To opt out of being tracked by Google Analytics across all websites visit - http://tools.google.com/dipage/gaoptout.

 Our server monitoring software also generates cookies but does not track information about individuals.